 Starting Nov.
 15, you will be able to shop for plans, apply for coverage, and enroll in several ways: online at HealthCare.gov, by phone through the toll-free call center at (800) 318-2596, by mail, or in person.
 (See Where Can I Get Help Signing Up?)

-There is a single application regardless of which health insurance plan you end up choosing.
-Once you file, you will automatically find out if you qualify for breaks on the insurance premium, reduced out-of-pocket costs, or state health insurance programs.
+There is just one application regardless of which health insurance plan you end up choosing.
+Once you submit the application, you will automatically find out if you qualify for breaks on the insurance premium, reduced out-of-pocket costs, or state health insurance programs.

 - Set up an account.
 You’ll provide some basic information to get started, like your name, address, and email address.